xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Content_Type($string = null)`

-Returns an associative array containing the content type, charset and boundary (if supplied), or `null` if the field value is invalid.
+Returns an associative array containing the content type, charset and boundary (if supplied), or `null` if the field value is malformed.

 Example: